brikis98/yevgeniy-brikman-homepage/_posts/2023-03-15-working-backwards.md

 date: "2023-03-15"
 ---

 The first half of this book does a great job of teaching some of the principles that made Amazon successful.
-There are a ton of deep insights in there and they are worth reading for just about every leader (of course, not everything will apply to every company: not everyone works for a hypergrowth, VC-backed company, that now has over 1 million employees).
+There are a ton of deep insights in there, and they are worth reading for just about every leader (of course, not everything will apply to every company: not everyone works for a hypergrowth, VC-backed company, that now has over 1 million employees).
 The second half of the book has stories of how these principles were used when building out specific Amazon products, which was moderately interesting, but had a bit too much of a "rah rah rah, look how great we are" marketing message, so I'd recommend skipping it.

 Here are some of my key takeaways: